 On the walk to Mimi’s place (see below), there is a side of the road motorcycle repair place, with three dogs in striped sweaters.
 Dogs in striped sweaters could veritably be another thing on this list, but let’s be honest — it’s a long freaking list.
 Suffice it to say the city seems really fond of dressing their dogs in striped shirts or sweaters.
 Specifically green and blue sweaters.
 Anyhow, I digress.
 These guys, gruff men with pleated faces where sun has worn them down over the years, happen to have a soft spot for their dogs.
 They’ve built little boxes on their motorbikes, and the dogs are fed and given water, keeping the men company as they work.
 Least friendly dogs in the world, but super cute to see on my walk.

-I dream of driving this around a far-flung district, wind in my hair and smog in my teeth, doling out bananas.
+I dream of driving the bananamobile around a far-flung district, wind in my hair and smog in my teeth, doling out bananas.
 The cart consists of a motorbike and a hanging trellis of bananas that encircled it.
 Perfect.

 Mimi the Cat.

 My friend Jesse has a cat named Mimi, and I have fallen in love with her quirky sitting-down poses, her unimpressed-with-the-world expression, her bi-coloured eyes, and her all around confusion about who she is.
 She acts like a dog, coming to you at the door, playing fetch with items around the house, and generally happiest when there are 25 people around, versus 2.
 She’s a treasure and having catsat her for a month when Jesse was away, I’m really going to miss her insanity.

 Bikes of burden.